Hippocrates: Legends

-The Travels of Sir John Mandeville reports (incorrectly) that Hippocrates was the ruler of the islands of "Kos and Lango" [sic], and recounts a legend about Hippocrates' daughter.
+The Travels of Sir John Mandeville reports (incorrectly) that Hippocrates was the ruler of the islands of "Kos and Lango" [sic], and recounts a legend about Hippocrates's daughter.
 She was transformed into a hundred-foot long dragon by the goddess Diana, and is the "lady of the manor" of an old castle.
 She emerges three times a year, and will be turned back into a woman if a knight kisses her, making the knight into her consort and ruler of the islands.
 Various knights try, but flee when they see the hideous dragon; they die soon thereafter.
 This is a version of the legend of Melusine.

 Namesakes

 Some clinical symptoms and signs have been named after Hippocrates as he is believed to be the first person to describe them.
 Hippocratic face is the change produced in the countenance by death, or long sickness, excessive evacuations, excessive hunger, and the like.
 Clubbing, a deformity of the fingers and fingernails, is also known as Hippocratic fingers.
 Hippocratic succussion is the internal splashing noise of hydropneumothorax or pyopneumothorax.
 Hippocratic bench (a device which uses tension to aid in setting bones) and Hippocratic cap-shaped bandage are two devices named after Hippocrates.
 Hippocratic Corpus and Hippocratic Oath are also his namesakes.
 Risus sardonicus, a sustained spasming of the face muscles may also be termed the Hippocratic Smile.
 The most severe form of hair loss and baldness is called the Hippocratic form.

 In the modern age, a lunar crater has been named Hippocrates.
 The Hippocratic Museum, a museum on the Greek island of Kos is dedicated to him.
 The Hippocrates Project is a program of the New York University Medical Center to enhance education through use of technology.
-Project Hippocrates (an acronym of "HIgh PerfOrmance Computing for Robot-AssisTEd Surgery") is an effort of the Carnegie Mellon School of Computer Science and Shadyside Medical Center, "to develop advanced planning, simulation, and execution technologies for the next generation of computer-assisted surgical robots."
+Project Hippocrates (an acronym of "High Performance Computing for Robot-Assisted Surgery") is an effort of the Carnegie Mellon School of Computer Science and Shadyside Medical Center, "to develop advanced planning, simulation, and execution technologies for the next generation of computer-assisted surgical robots."
 Both the Canadian Hippocratic Registry and American Hippocratic Registry are organizations of physicians who uphold the principles of the original Hippocratic Oath as inviolable through changing social times.

 Genealogy

-Hippocrates' legendary genealogy traces his paternal heritage directly to Asklepius and his maternal ancestry to Heracles.
+Hippocrates's legendary genealogy traces his paternal heritage directly to Asklepius and his maternal ancestry to Heracles.
 According to Tzetzes's Chiliades, the ahnentafel of Hippocrates II is: